Connecting a pen display with USB-C

 * The tablet may have recessed USB-C ports and these cables are designed to fit that port.
 Other cables may not even fit inside.

-* I have personally experienced times where third-party USB-C cables just did not work with a tablet even though they may all the specs and worked with many other tablets.
+* I have personally seen third-party USB-C cables fail with a tablet even though they met the specs and worked with other tablets.

 More here: [Using 3rd-party cables with your drawing tablet](/drawtab/guides/connecting/3rd-party-cables-for-drawtab.md)